jasonxoc/nerdfonts-tmux/README.rst

 * If you have more than one pair of airpods then this could help.
   At the bottom of right_icons.sh right_icons_macos.sh there's a string search for your airpod name and if it matches it puts an icon next to the headphone glyph
+* cp tmux_session_names ~/.tmux_session_names (if you want to easily style your session names)
+* cp tmux_window_names ~/.tmux_window_names (this completely replaces the window
+  name with whatever you put in here.
+Meaning it will ignore the other substring matches that window_names.sh does)

 Let me know what you come up with